PCLAeroParams/TChem-atm/docs/index.md

 ```

 # **Installation**
-The [installation](installation.md) guide shows you how to obtain, build, and install TChem-atm and its third-party libraries.
+The [installation](installation.md) guide demonstrates how to obtain, build, and install TChem-atm along with its third-party libraries.

 # **Theorycal background**
-The TChem-atm approach is briefly described in [Methodoly section](methodology.md).
+he TChem-atm approach is briefly described in the [Methodoly section](methodology.md).

 # **Input file**
-A description of input files is presented in [Input file section](input.md).
+A description of input files is presented in the [Input file section](input.md).

 # **Examples**

 A list of examples can be found [here](examples.md).

 # **Acknowledgements**
-TChem has developed using the following funding sources:
+TChem has been developed using the following funding sources:

 * Sandia Laboratory Directed Research and Development (LDRD) project "Bridging aerosol representations across scales with physics-constrained statistical learning."